felipegerhardt/kinematics-of-a-space-robot/README.md

 ## Inspiration

 Aboard the International Space Station (ISS) there is a robotic system that plays a key role in station assembly and maintenance.
 The Mobile Servicing System (MSS) moves equipment, supplies, support astronauts, services instruments and other payloads.
 The MSS is composed of three main components:
-- the Space Station Remote Manipulator System (SSRMS), known as Canadarm2;
+- the Space Station Remote Manipulator System (SSRMS), known as Canadarm2, see Fig. 1.;
 - the Mobile Remote Service Base System (MBS);
-- the Spcial Purpose Dexterous Manipulator (SPDM - or "Dextre"/"Canada hand"), see Fig. 1.
+- the Spcial Purpose Dexterous Manipulator (SPDM - or "Dextre"/"Canada hand").

 <br />